-Adobe Acrobat Pro is called the complete PDF solution — and for a good reason.
+Adobe Acrobat Pro is the complete PDF solution — and for a good reason.
 This single tool helps you to create, convert, edit, share, and sign PDF documents.
 Within each of these groups, there are hundreds of minute features.

 Adobe Acrobat Pro also comes with the necessary features like OCR and batch editing.
-All these are useful for professionals who need to create compelling documents every single time.
-And the fact that you can shift to edit pane in just a click is also quite impressive.
+All these are useful for professionals who need to create compelling documents every time.
+And the fact that you can shift to the edit pane in just a click is also quite impressive.

 Despite being a proprietary tool, this PDF editor offers an outstanding level of combability.
 You can sync your activities with not just other Adobe software but also MS Office products.
-Still, there are points where we found PDFelement as a bit more restrictive.
+Still, there are points where we found PDFelement a bit more restrictive.

 PDF Expert is an excellent option if you are looking for a robust, feature-rich PDF editing software for macOS.
 When compared to PDFelement or Acrobat Pro, PDF Expert has a more straightforward User Interface.
 This UI helps people in getting started very quickly.